cyn1x/rchess/README.md

 ### What else will be done?
 - Improved demonstration mode
+- Remove conditionals scattered throughout the code which are used to keep sync with multiplayer games over Websockets, and have a separate module dealing with this rather than the core engine code.
 - Abstract the core engine logic to provide an API so AI can be added without muddling through the code
-- Possible port over to Rust, having the Rust program compute the game logic on the server-side, while the TypeScript code will render only the UI on the client-side
+- Possible port over to a low-level programming language, having the program compute the game logic on the server-side, while the TypeScript code will render only the UI on the client-side
 - Documentation to show how it works

 ### What will not be done?